samresume/FlaPLeT/README.md

 - **Award Period**: October 1, 2022 – May 31, 2025 (estimated)
 - **Total Award Amount**: $174,984.00

+## 📄 Publication Status

+The paper describing this platform is currently under review at *SoftwareX*.

 ## 🏗️ System Architecture

 The platform, *FlaPLeT* (**Fla**re **P**rediction by **Le**arning from **T**ime Series), is a modular web application designed for AI-based multivariate time series (MVTS) analysis and solar flare prediction.